datacarpentry/spreadsheets-socialsci/episodes/03-Formatting problems.md

 ## Metadata

 Meta data is data which describes data.
-In a table, the column names are counted as metadata, but the majority of metadata for a table or dataset is held seperately in a seperate radable file.
+In a table, the column names are counted as metadata, but the majority of metadata for a table or dataset is held seperately in a seperate readable file.
 The terms 'codebook' and 'data dictionary' are also used to refer to metadata sources.

 ![Metatdata example](../fig/Spreadsheets_metadata_01.png)